Always From Scratch

 Vincent DelGiudice

-A juicy, firm filet seared to perfection with a lemon thyme and caper sauce.
+A juicy, firm filet of vermilion snapper seared to perfection with a lemon, thyme, and caper sauce.

 Print Recipe Pin Recipe